Quantinuum Backend Worker

 Authentication

-Accessing backends through require authentication.
-The worker uses the default mechanisms provided by the pytket-quantinuum Python package.
-Run the following code before using the Quantinuum worker
+The worker uses the default mechanism provided by the qnexus Python package.

 Tasks that require authentication are marked as such in the task list below.